snowflakedb/SnowAlert/docs/getting_started.rst

 Note that the Terraform documentation linked above describes ways in which environmental variables can be used to avoid hard-coding access keys and secret keys to a file.

+You will want to run `pip3 install cryptography` and `pip3 install --upgrade snowflake-connector-python`

 You should also make sure that you have the credentials for your Snowflake account, for a user with accountadmin privileges.
 If you are making use of the optional Jira integration, you should also have the Jira environment set up for SnowAlert; this will require having a Jira user for SnowAlert, as well as having a project set up for the alerts to live in.